isacucho/FnMacAssistant/README.md

 <hr/>

-**note:** The game can be played with keyboard and mouse, but a controller is needed to login and to interact with the lobby (ready up, select gamemode, change skin, etc.)
+**note:** The game can be played with keyboard and mouse, but using controller is recommended.

-Update: Acording to recent testing, it looks like sprinting, crouching, building, and other main actions in the game aren't possible using the native implementation of keyboard and mouse.
-We are working on finding a fix to this, but it isn't 100% certain that we will find it.
-I would recommend you to play on controller for the time being.

 If anyone has any idea as to how to solve the controller issue, open a request (or PM me on discord: isacucho) and I'll try to implement it!